enenlhh/SmartNMA-AI-assisted-tools/data_analysis_tool/docs/README.md

 ## Citation

-This tool is a direct output of the research conducted by the SmartEBM team.
+This tool is a direct output of the research conducted by the SmartEBM Group at Lanzhou University.
 If you use it in your academic work, we kindly ask that you cite our manuscript, which details the design and validation of the broader framework this module is part of:

-> Lai H, Liu J, Ma N, et al. Design and Validation of SmartNMA: A Comprehensive Large Language Model-Assisted Framework for Network Meta-Analysis.
-(Manuscript in preparation).
+> Lai H, Liu J, Ma N, et al. Development and Validation of SmartNMA: An Intelligent Agent for Interventional Systematic Reviews and Network Meta-Analysis.